Black Running History Timeline

 Running History: February 22, 1974

 Robin Campbell wins the National Indoor One Mile Championship over Doreen Ennis at Madison Square Garden.
-Her time was 4:50.7.
-Robin was a two time Olympian at 800 in 1980 and 1984.
+Her time was 4:50.7 at age 15.

 Running History: April 21, 1973